AdamJamesNaylor/jmc-warp/README.md

 #### WarpstonePlaceEvent
 Raised when a Warpstone is placed in the world by a player.
 #### WarpstoneConnectEvent
-Raised when a Warpstone is placed on top of another and the two are successfully bound together.
+Raised when a Warpstone is placed on top of another and the two are successfully connected together.
 #### WarpstoneUseEvent
 Raised when a player walks on to a Warpstone even if it doesn't have a destination.
 #### WarpstoneWarpEvent